 JBA’s first project, Baltimore Blueprint, examined reforms in community social services, education, health, and housing initiated in response to needs expressed by neighborhood leaders in Baltimore’s disadvantaged communities.
 This experience led to performance monitoring and evaluation in Maryland, Pennsylvania, Delaware, and the District of Columbia on programs in child care, welfare reform, health care access, and refugee resettlement.

-We began a series of projects for the Assistant Secretary for Planning and Evaluation, Department of Health and Human Services, that included short-term or rapid response evaluations related to public health issues, such as the potential advantages and disadvantages of private-sector support for clinical trials sponsored by the National Institutes of Health (NIH).
+We began a series of projects for the Assistant Secretary for Planning and Evaluation, U.S. Department of Health and Human Services, that included short-term or rapid response evaluations related to public health issues, such as the potential advantages and disadvantages of private-sector support for clinical trials sponsored by the National Institutes of Health (NIH).

 By the mid-1980s, we began a series of evaluations for NIH focusing on biomedical and behavioral health care research, protections for human research subjects, shared use biomedical instrumentation, and clinical research resources.
 During this same period, we started evaluating demonstrations of managed care approaches to financing and delivering primary care and behavioral health services for the Centers for Medicare and Medicaid Services and the Assistant Secretary for Health, U.S. Department of Defense.
 For example, a Medicaid evaluation included the first applied field studies of primary care case management, which allowed states with federal waivers to offer Medicaid recipients an assignment to a single primary care gatekeeper provider.